thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Sending-Data.md

 ## Message representation

 TinySolution supports sending data in multiple formats, most notably XML, JSON and binary.
-The first two are a structured data format which allows for a much more flexible way of working with data.
-Nonetheless we can send (and receive) binary data directly from the TinyMesh if we know the required addressing information.
-As we will see shortly, we can not only variate the content type we are sending, but also the representation we want in return.
+The first two are a structured data formats which allow for a much more flexible way of working with data.
+Nonetheless we can send (and receive) binary data directly from the [[HTTP API|HTTP Creating Messages]] if we know the required addressing information.
+As we will see shortly, we can not only variate the format we are sending, but also the representation we want in return.

 ### Parameter Inference

-We don't want you to remember all the addressing and package management details, there for when sending messages we automatically add the correct parameters for `unique_id`, `packet_number` and other required fields.
+We don't want you to remember all the addressing and packet management details, therefore, when sending a message, we automatically add the correct parameters for `unique_id`, `packet_number` and other required fields.
 This lets you focus on the task at hand instead of worrying about how to transform your business logic into TinyMesh messages.